verhas/javageci/README.md

 Java::Geci is a library for generating Java code.
 Code generation programs implemented using Java::Geci can be executed to generate new source code or modify existing Java source files.
-This way the programmer can use meta programming to express code in a shorter and more expressive way than it would be possible in pure Java.
+This way the programmer can use metaprogramming to express code in a shorter and more expressive way than it would be possible in pure Java.

 The framework discovers the files that need generated code, provides